backand/docs/docs/apidocs/customactions.md

 If your code results in an error (for example, if you write the following: `throw new Error("An error occurred!"))`, the request will return HTTP status 417, and the response body will contain the associated error message.

-##3rd Parties Inegrations

-You can use the above server side javascript to integrate with 3rd parties that have a rest api integration capabilities.
-Following are examples for such integrations:
+##Third Party Integrations

+Utilizing the above server-side JavaScript code, we can integrate with any third party that exposes an HTTP API REST interface!
+Below are some examples of common third-party service integrations:

-### Upload File to S3
+### Upload a File to S3

-For security reasons you can create the following action that uses your S3 account credential in the server side.
-From the client, you can call this action without your account credentials but under the Backand security which means that only authorized users may use it.
-In this example the action parameters are the file name and a binary sream of the content of the file, it return a url of the uploaded file.
+This code shows how to upload a file to S3 using a server-side action.
+For security reasons, it is best to store your Amazon S3 account credentials in the server-side action itself, rather than passing the credentials as a parameter.
+This allows you to call the custom action without providing your sensitive credentials, and the entire authentication process is performed behind Backand's security layer - ensuring that only users that have access to your application dashboard can see your login information.
+In this example, the action parameters are the name of the file to upload and a binary content stream representing the file data.
+This action returns a URL representing the uploaded file.

-Create the following action under the relevant object, the relevant object can be the object that you would like to store the url of the uploaded file for display purpose:
+To upload a file, start by creating a new action in a relevant `Object` in your system.
+The relevant `Object` will end up storing the URL of the uploaded file for display purposes.
+Use the following parameters when creating the custom action:

-* **Action Name** what ever name that you want
+* **Action Name** - enter a memorable name
-* **Event Trigger** On Demand
+* **Event Trigger** - On Demand
-* **type** Server Side Javascript Code
+* **type** - Server Side Javascript Code
-* **Input Parameters** filename, filedata
+* **Input Parameters** - filename, filedata
-* **JavaScript Code** put the following code under the // write your code here
+* **JavaScript Code** - enter the following code under the line `// write your code here`

 ```
 var data =
     {